Renormalization group: Conformal symmetry

 Conformal symmetry is associated with the vanishing of the beta function.
 This can occur naturally if a coupling constant is attracted, by running, toward a fixed point at which β(g) = 0.
 In QCD, the fixed point occurs at short distances where g → 0 and is called a (trivial) ultraviolet fixed point.
 For heavy quarks, such as the top quark, the coupling to the mass-giving Higgs boson runs toward a fixed non-zero (non-trivial) infrared fixed point, first predicted by Pendleton and Ross (1981), and C. T. Hill.

 The top quark Yukawa coupling lies slightly below the infrared fixed point of the Standard Model suggesting the possibility of additional new physics, such as sequential heavy Higgs bosons.

 In string theory, conformal invariance of the string world-sheet is a fundamental symmetry: β = 0 is a requirement.
 Here, β is a function of the geometry of the space-time in which the string moves.
 This determines the space-time dimensionality of the string theory and enforces Einstein's equations of general relativity on the geometry.
 The RG is of fundamental importance to string theory and theories of grand unification.

 It is also the modern key idea underlying critical phenomena in condensed matter physics.
 Indeed, the RG has become one of the most important tools of modern physics.
-It is often used in combination with the Monte Carlo method.